 The world seems to be divided on the use of face masks.
-This is evident from this photo with these friends in conversation.
-One of them is clearly not convinced that face mask will keep him safe.
+This is evident from this photo of these friends in conversation.
+One of them is clearly not convinced that a face mask will keep him safe.

 Here is a picture of young street sweepers.
-Like one of the pictures above, their views on safety seems to be divided.
+Like one of the pictures above, their views on safety seem to be divided.